raghuls2002/Career-Recommendation-System/DA1.md

 * a strategy for dealing with the same-named Zettel (the same topic might be a thing in different areas)

-This means that whenever possible, we should link using IDs rather than file names or document titles because they can change as a Zettel expands or becomes more specific.
-In that scenario, we
+This means that whenever possible, you should link using IDs rather than file names or document titles because they can change as a Zettel expands or becomes more specific.

 ### Tags

 You can easily find Zettel by using sing tags for meta information, regardless of the relationship between them that is established by links and their content.
-I use this, for instance, to gather all Zettel from a specific lecture for review or to flag all Zettel that requires revision.
+You can use this to gather all Zettel from a specific lecture for review or to flag all Zettel that requires revision.
 Conveniently, you can add these tags as keywords in the YAML-header, where they are clearly separated from the Zettel's content and display the meta-data that this Zettel contains.